 Time off for jury service

 Trial by jury is an important part of the legal system.
 Jury service is an important responsibility for all citizens.
-If you're employed and selected for jury service, your employer must allow you to take time off work.
+If you're employed and selected for jury service, your employer must allow you to take time off work to go to your jury service.

 Getting time off work for jury service